How to Plan for Taxes with Quicken 2013

 Tell Quicken how many personal exemptions you’ll claim.

-Things become tricky if you have shirt-tail relatives living at your house, if your kids live away from home or are married, or if some of the kids in the house have divorced parents.
+Things become tricky if you have shirt-tail relatives (your Aunt Enid, for example) living at your house, if your kids live away from home or are married, or if some of the kids in the house have divorced parents.
 If you have questions because one of these situations sounds vaguely familiar, get the IRS preparation instructions and read the part about who is and is not a dependent.

 Indicate whether you owe any other taxes or have tax credits you can use to reduce your taxes.